twibiral/obsidian-execute-code/README.md

 - Shortcuts to insert current path etc into the code block -> "@vault" / "@file" / "@file_name"
 - Shortcut that can be used in a code block to show any image or video in the note -> "@show(img)"
 - Error warning when the execution fails (e.g. when python isn't installed)
+- Test if this plugin works in combination with dataview.

 ## Contribution
 All contributions are welcome.
-Just create a merge request or email me: tim.wibiral(at)uni-ulm.de
+Just create a merge request or email me: tim.wibiral(at)uni-ulm.de The bullet points in Future Work are a good starting point if you want to help.